Ozempic Side Effects Explained

-Ozempic is a type 2 diabetes treatment in the UK, but it has, in the past, been prescribed for weight loss off-label.
-It contains the same active ingredient as the weight loss injection, Wegovy and belongs to the class of medications called glucagon-like peptide-1 (GLP-1) receptor agonists.
+Ozempic is a type 2 diabetes treatment in the UK, administered as a subcutaneous injection.
+It contains the same active ingredient as the weight loss injection Wegovy and belongs to the class of medications known as glucagon-like peptide-1 (GLP-1) receptor agonists.

-The side effects listed below are common side effects that can affect up to 1 in 10 people who use Ozempic:
+The Ozempic side effects listed below are common and may affect up to 1 in 10 individuals who use the treatment.
+Examples of these include:

 • Indigestion